 RICKY D. A. ROSHELL has performed in over fifteen musical pit orchestras on multiple woodwind instruments; including flutes, clarinets, saxophones, double reeds and ethnic winds.
 He's performed in symphony orchestras as principal oboe, English hornist and bassoonist and he's performed in and led big bands on saxophones, flutes, and clarinets.
-He completed his Master's degree in Jazz Studies at the College-Conservatory of Music in Cincinnati, Ohio and recently, he performed the Reed 1 book on the national Broadway tour of The Prom.
-Currently, he is performing the sole Reed chair on the national Broadway tour of Disney's Aladdin.
+He completed his Master's degree in Jazz Studies at the College-Conservatory of Music in Cincinnati, Ohio and recently performed the Reed 1 book on the first national Broadway tour of The Prom.
+Currently, he is performing the sole Reed chair on the second national Broadway tour of Disney's Aladdin.

-He has performed with Keller Jazz Orchestra, Dallas Winds, Casa Mañana Theatre, Kentucky Symphony Orchestra, Dallas Millenial Choirs and Orchestra, Northern Stage Theatre, and touring Broadway shows.
+He has performed with Keller Jazz Orchestra, Dallas Winds, Kentucky Symphony Orchestra, Blue Wisp Big Band, Flying Circus Big Band, and touring Broadway shows.

 In 2019, he made his studio recording debut with Bomethius, a Dallas-based multi-instrumentalist and singer-songwriter.
-Ricky can be heard covering woodwinds on Bomethius' albums, Sweet Nothings and Inadiquit
+He can be heard covering woodwinds on Bomethius albums, Sweet Nothings, Inadiquit and most recently Awful, Pompous and Artificial.

 As a member of the 2017 Disneyland All-American College Band, he played tenor saxophone and piccolo throughout the parks on a daily basis.
 He was the featured piccolo soloist on "The Stars and Stripes Forever" and has committed the solo to memory.
 It's his favorite thing to pull at out parties when it gets a little dull.